marbarrantescepas/OS-neuroscience/README.md

 2. **Collaborative Platforms:** Use collaborative platforms like Google Docs or Overleaf for collaborative writing.
 3. **Attribution:** Clearly attribute contributions in collaborative projects.

-## Open Access Publications

-Ensure your research is accessible to all:

-1. **Open Access Journals:** Publish in open access journals or deposit preprints in repositories.
-2. **Author's Copy:** Share author's copies of publications in the repository.

-## Licensing

-Choose an open-source license for your work:

-1. **License Selection:** Choose a license that aligns with your goals (e.g., MIT, Apache, GNU).
-2. **License File:** Include a license file in your repository.

-## Community and Outreach

-Engage with the broader community:

-1. **Community Building:** Participate in conferences, workshops, and online forums.
-2. **Outreach:** Share your work through blog posts, podcasts, and other outreach activities.

 ## Contributing